EchooWww/EcoHabit/README.md

 ```

 - Generate your own OpenAI API key at https://platform.openai.com/account/api-keys, and insert it in the.env file after the equal sign.
-- Run the server file in your cmd / terminal
+- Run the following node command in your cmd / terminal:

 ```bash
     node server.js